Workshops for Educators

 The Department offers professional development workshops for educators and youth leaders.
 Offered at various locations throughout the state, these multi-disciplinary workshops offer participants a curriculum guide, an opportunity to experience activities first-hand and receive a variety of support materials.

 PLT (Project Learning Tree) is an interdisciplinary, hands-on curriculum that uses the forest as a window on the world.
 The Early Childhood, Pre K-8 guide and seven secondary modules for grades 9-12 accompany the associated three- to six- hour workshops.
+The Pre K-8 guide is correlated to Common Core State Standards in both Math and English Language Arts.
+Correlations to Next Generation Science Standards are in the works.

 Great Lakes Educator Programs are interdisciplinary day-long trainings in Project WET and Project WILD Aquatic curricula where participants also receive site-specific information specific Great Lakes watersheds that have suffered from degraded environmental conditions, focusing in Erie, Monroe, and Niagara counties.
 There is also a more in-depth week-long Great Lakes Academy.